seven-hills-technology/seven-hills-technology.github.io/_posts/2018-10-29-why-use-gsuite-reseller.markdown

 ## Customized and local support

 Resellers often sell locally, providing a level of support that you cannot get directly from Google.
-Having someone on-site to help with migrating users, teaching them how to use a new platform, and providing on going support and training can be the deciding factor between users adopting a new system successfully, or struggling with it for a longer period of time.
+Having someone on-site to help with migrating users, teaching them how to use a new platform, and providing on-going support and training can be the deciding factor between users adopting a new system successfully, or struggling with it for a longer period of time.

 ## Access to additional support and training

 Most resellers will offer support plans or addtional ad-hoc support time at an hourly rate to cover day to day support or on-going training to make sure employees are able to use G Suite effectively.
-On going training directly with employees is often the best way to ensure they know and understand how to use G Suite, and also teaches them advanced features that can make them more productive in their day to day activity.
+On-going training directly with employees is often the best way to ensure they know and understand how to use G Suite, and also teaches them advanced features that can make them more productive in their day to day activity.

 ## Custom applications and integrations